Staffwerke/vm-babysitter/README.md

 11. You can re-enable `virtnbdbackup-auto` cron scheduling to keep making incremental backups automatically.

 12. Only when you're sure restoration was good, a new backup chain was made and incremental backups are running, you can safely delete the old images and backups.

+### Recoverign an existing backup to another UnRaid host:

+The case is similar to a quick restoration as described above, except about checkpoints, since these wouldn't exist on the restored disk image or the new host.

+You might need to install this tool on the new host first, and bring some existing backup from network (such as mounting it via sshfs / nfs), then do a `vm-restore` in order to grab a copy of the disk image locally.

+IS important to note that each incremental backup includes a copy of the VM definitions as of the moment of each one (e.g. `vmconfig.virtnbdbackup.N.xml`)

+However, UnRaid has issues importing VM definitions (even from another UnRaid instance), so defining one of these backups directly (e.g. `virsh define /path/to/backup/vmconfig.virtnbdbackup.0.xml`) and creating correspondent folders and placing the disk image, most likley won't work because starting the VM will throw this error:

+`operation failed: unable to find any master var store for loader: /usr/share/qemu/ovmf-x64/OVMF_CODE-pure-efi.fd`

+A possible solution is commented [here](https://forums.unraid.net/topic/77912-solved-cant-start-vm-after-restore/), but results much more factible to create a new VM from scratch, do a `vm-patch` and replace its disk image with one generated from backups as described in the above section, except the steps 5 to 7.

+If after re-creating a VM performing the steps above by chance you get: `Cannot get interface MTU on 'virbr0': No such device`

+apply [this solution](https://forums.unraid.net/topic/93542-execution-error-cannot-get-interface-mtu-on-virbr0-no-such-device/) by executing on the Shell:

+`virsh net-start default`

+And VM should start correctly.
+Remember to create a new backup chain for this new VM instance.